Elementary Mathematics Specialist Program at UIC

 How are teachers empowered?

-Math Specialists advocate for high-quality mathematics instruction throughout the school community.
-Not only are they better prepared with resources and insights into teaching and learning that support high-quality mathematics instruction for students, but they are also better prepared to support their colleagues in improving mathematics instruction.
+Our program empowers teachers to apply research-based strategies directly to their schools and classrooms, bridging theory and practice through hands-on assignments.
+Not only are teachers better prepared with resources and insights into teaching and learning that support high-quality mathematics instruction for all students, but they are also better prepared to support their colleagues in improving mathematics instruction.

 -